A proof of loop equations in 2d topological gravity: Relation to other approaches

 Of course, one can also consider the cutting and sewing of the moduli space integral.
 For instance, the Weil-Petersson volume of the moduli space of Riemann surfaces satisfies the recursion relation found by Mirzakhani \cite{mirzakhani2007simple},\footnote{ As shown by Eynard and Orantin \cite{Eynard:2007fi}, this recursion relation is equivalent to the topological recursion of the double-scaled matrix model. } which comes from the pant decomposition of the underlying Riemann surfaces.
 This recursion relation essentially says that the higher genus Weil-Petersson volume is obtained by summing over all possible pant decompositions.
 In particular, we have to include the contribution of a pair of pants connecting two punctures on either connected or disconnected Riemann surfaces with lower genera, which can be thought of as a contribution of wormhole connecting either the same universe or disjoint universes.\footnote{ Here, by ``wormhole'' we mean a wormhole with a puncture, which is topologically equivalent to a pair of pants.} In other words, in 2d gravity we have to sum over all possible cutting/sewing of the spacetime and include the contribution of wormholes.
 We expect that this is a general feature of the gravitational path integral.

 The above argument urges us to reconsider the derivation of the expression \eqref{eq:MM-prop} in \cite{Marolf:2020xie} more carefully.\footnote{ The naive applications of sewing operation in the third quantization of universes \cite{Strominger:1988ys} or ``universe field theories'' (see \cite{Anous:2020lka,Casali:2021ewu} and references therein) suffer from the same problem. } In fact, the correlator in 2d quantum gravity, which is exactly solved in terms of the double-scaled matrix model, takes the form \eqref{eq:HH-corr}, not \eqref{eq:MM-prop}.
-We do not know how to relate our \eqref{eq:HH-corr} with \eqref{eq:MM-prop} proposed in \cite{Marolf:2020xie}.
+The Hilbert space based on the conventional free boson/fermion representation that we studied in section~\ref{sec:freerep} does not seem to be identical with the one proposed in \cite{Marolf:2020xie} and we do not know how to relate our \eqref{eq:HH-corr} with \eqref{eq:MM-prop} proposed in \cite{Marolf:2020xie}.
 We leave this as an important future problem.